Female sexual dysfunction symptoms may include:

 - Childbirth – Sex can be painful for several weeks or months after giving birth.

-- Endometriosis – In this condition, tissue that normally grows inside a woman’s uterus grows outside it.
+- Endometriosis – In this condition, the tissue that normally grows inside a woman’s uterus grows outside it.
 This can cause pain in the belly during sex.

 - Vaginal dryness – This can be caused by: